IBM/example-health-apis/README.md

 ![Flow Diagram](doc/source/images/FlowDiagram.png)

 1. z/OS Connect exposes the DB2 data through REST APIs
-2. z/OS Connect exposes the CICS application data through REST APIs
+2. z/OS Connect exposes the CICS application programs/data through REST APIs
-3. API Connect connects to z/OS Connect and establishes a portal for developers to gain access to the APIs
+3. API Connect serves as a gateway to z/OS Connect, manages the z/OS Connect APIs and establishes a portal for developers to gain access to the APIs

 # Steps